MoviePuzzle: Visual Narrative Reasoning through Multimodal Order Learning

-We employ $F = \{f_1, f_2, \cdots, f_{N_{fm}}\}$ to denote the frame-level representation of a clip $C$, where any $f_k \in F$ encompasses all information contained within the $k$-th frame.
+\begin{enumerate} \item \textit{Frame-Level Representation} We employ $F = \{f_1, f_2, \cdots, f_{N_{fm}}\}$ to denote the frame-level representation of a clip $C$, where any $f_k \in F$ encompasses all information contained within the $k$-th frame.
 It includes the visual data $v_k$, textual information $u_k$, and the corresponding shot identity $st_k$ to which the frame belongs.